 The whole container of this precious perfume was emptied on Jesus' head and feet.
 Judas complains 'sure, this was a nice, symbolic gesture, but was it necessary in view of all the good the money from it could've done for the poor?'
 Judas was a hypocrite.
 His comment was certainly logical and made sense.
 But the worst thing is that he didn't care at all about the poor.
 He wanted the money for the perfume handed over to him as keeper of the moneybag so he could steal at least some of it.
-He was upset by Mary's act because it made them poorer, and of course, it made him poorer.
+He was upset by Mary's act because it made them poorer in a physical, monetary sense, and of course, it made him poorer.
 So it is with hypocrites.
-They put up a front that looks good, but their hearts are all wrong.
+They put up a front that looks good, but their hearts are evil, filled with wickedness.
 They don't mean what they say.
-Still, Jesus, who knew of Judas' greater hypocrisy that would lead to Judas betraying him, allowed him to carry on his deception.
+Still, Jesus, who knew of Judas' greater hypocrisy that would lead to Judas betraying him, permitted him to carry on his deception.

-Judas had left everything and followed Jesus.
+Judas, like other disciples, had left everything and followed Jesus.
 But if Jesus' future should end suddenly, what would happen to Judas?
 Scripture says he was a thief.
 This suggests he had been stealing for some time.
-And others of the disciples may have agreed with him about Mary's extravagant gift to Jesus.
+Matthew tells us: "When the disciples saw this, they were indignant.
+'Why this waste?' they asked.
+This perfume could have been sold at a high price and the money given to the poor."
+Matthew 26:8 (NIV) Other disciples agreed with Judas about Mary's extravagant gift to Jesus.

-Matthew and Mark tell us immediately after this lesson that Judas contacted the high priests and agreed to trade Jesus for 30 pieces of silver.
+Matthew and Mark tell us immediately after this lesson that Judas contacted the high priests and agreed to trade Jesus for 30 pieces of silver, which may have been about half a year's wages, compared to the year's wages that he did not get to handle on this occasion.

 Matthew confesses his own guilt when he says it was Jesus' disciples who objected to what Mary had done.
 John singles out Judas Iscariot.
 Matthew admits that they were all thinking what Judas was saying out loud, or at least they agreed with Judas after they heard him say it.
 Their indignation reminds us of the fact that it was customary to give alms to the poor in connection with the celebration of Passover.
-At the very least, the disciples were guilty of bad manners.
-Jesus must have been embarrassed.
-He defended Mary, saying, she has done a beautiful thing to me, both a pleasing thing and something ethically worthy of praise.
+At the very least, the disciples were guilty of bad manners and Jesus must have been embarrassed.
+He defended Mary, saying she has done a beautiful thing for me, both a pleasing thing and something worthy of praise.

 Jesus defends Mary against the criticism of Judas, and tells us that this deed of hers will be told throughout the world, wherever the gospel is preached.
 "I tell you the truth, wherever the gospel is preached throughout the world, what she has done will also be told, in memory of her."
-These words also anticipate Jesus' command to his disciples to preach the gospel to all the world, as at the end of Mark's Gospel: "Go into all the world and preach the good news to all creation."
+These words also anticipate Jesus' command to his disciples to preach the gospel to all the world, as we read at the end of Mark's Gospel: "Go into all the world and preach the good news to all creation."
 Mark 16:15.